 The challenges of marketing ethics The state of marketing ethics in 2022 presents a clear message that marketers are keen to do better.
 The fact that so many senior executives see this as a critical priority in the next twelve months is an encouraging sign for the future of marketing.
-However, a telling outcome of this survey is the fact that wile marketers rank customer satisfaction as the most important outcome for their marketing programmes, they are less likely to go beyond what regulations require to adopt ethical practices for their customers (80% vs. 49%).
+However, a telling outcome of this survey is the fact that while marketers rank customer satisfaction as the most important outcome for their marketing programmes, they are less likely to go beyond what regulations require to adopt ethical practices for their customers (80% vs. 49%).
 According to this survey, the primary issues preventing firms from meeting marketing ethics objectives are: No 1 Market issue emerging privacy regulations No 1 Strategy issue consumer welfare vs. performance No 1 People issue increasing customer demands for privacy & trust No 1 Process issue customer-specific privacy policies No 1 Technology issue consumer-friendly algorithmic solutions 77 Compliance can sometimes stifle creativity and in some cases, block use-cases altogether.
 If our marketing assurance team are adamant in the way some T&Cs need to be displayed, creative sometimes just isn't big enough to provide customer impact after meeting such criteria.

-Source: a commissioned study conducted by Forrester Consulting on behalf of Precis Digital in March 2022 Findings Organisations are prioritising privacy and data management first Base: 152 Senior marketing leaders at UKI and Nordic organisations People 74% have invested in training their marketing team on privacy and customer data management 50% have an internal customer representative, who's involved in all major customer engagement initiatives, campaigns, etc Process 76% have regular audits of their customer data management practices 49% try to look beyond requirements to identify what is in the best interests of the customer Technology 55% 55% have made investment in technology tools for marketing ethics
+Findings Organisations are prioritising privacy and data management first Base: 152 Senior marketing leaders at UKI and Nordic organisations People 74% have invested in training their marketing team on privacy and customer data management 50% have an internal customer representative, who's involved in all major customer engagement initiatives, campaigns, etc Process 76% have regular audits of their customer data management practices 49% try to look beyond requirements to identify what is in the best interests of the customer Technology 55%

-47% are prioritising explainable AI in instances of algorithmic recommendations Source: a commissioned study conducted by Forrester Consulting on behalf of Precis Digital in March 2022 Findings Top 5 challenges within marketing ethics According to the 152 surveyed senior marketing leaders
+55% have made investment in technology tools for marketing ethics 47% are prioritising explainable AI in instances of algorithmic recommendations Findings Top 5 challenges within marketing ethics According to the 152 surveyed senior marketing leaders